(352) 585-9772

 Coins have been an integral part of human history for centuries, serving as a medium of exchange and a store of value.
 While many people may overlook the change in their pockets, there are coins worth far more than their face value.
 One fascinating category of valuable coins is US junk silver coins minted before 1964.
 In this blog post, we’ll delve into the world of US junk silver coins, exploring their history, composition, and why they are worth more than just their weight in silver.

-90% silver coins in Florida
+90% Junk silver coins

 A Brief History of US Junk Silver Coins